pcanal/CudaRDCExercise/README.md

-# CUDA RDC Test
+# CUDA RDC CMake script

+CMake utility functions for building and linking libraries containing CUDA relocatable device code and most importantly linking against those libraries.

+The main CMake function to use are:
+- cuda_rdc_add_library
+- cuda_rdc_target_link_libraries
+- cuda_rdc_target_include_directories
+- cuda_rdc_install
+- cuda_rdc_target_compile_options
+- cuda_rdc_set_target_properties

+Those functions handle the complexity of compiling and mixing shared libraries that contains CUDA relocatable device.
+The major limitation of the CUDA relocatable device is it requires that an executable the result of exactly one nvlink invocation to which is passed all the content of all the shared libraries that contains CUDA relocatable code and that are used by that executable.

+## Testing

-Noddy exercise of the CudaRDCUtil module to confirm/document behaviour and requirements for building/consuming libraries built this way.
+This repositoru includes exercise of the CudaRdcUtil module to confirm/document behaviour and requirements for building/consuming libraries built this way.

 It just needs CMake 3.18 or newer, C++ and CUDA compilers (tested with CMake